 After autoshaping, subjects were initially trained on 50 sessions of an 80-trial go/no-go midsession reversal discrimination task (Baseline), followed by 25 sessions of a 160-trial go/no-go task (160-Trials test), and finally 25 sessions of a 240-trial go/no-go task (240-Trials test).

 Baseline.
 On each trial for 80 trials per session, pigeons were presented with a blue-filled circle (2.5 cm in diameter) in the center of a grey background on the touchscreen.
 A single peck on this stimulus began the trial, leading immediately to the presentation of either a green- or red-filled circle (2.5 cm in diameter) on either the left or right side of the screen (10 cm from center, with presentations of red vs. green and left vs. right randomized in blocks of four trials across the session).
 If the red or green stimulus was not pecked within 3 s of presentation, the stimulus was removed and was followed by a 3-s ITI, with the screen background still lit grey, followed by a new trial.
-Pecks from the first 1-s of stimulus presentation were disregarded in order to minimize incidental responding before the stimulus could reasonably be processed (e.g., wing touches).
-For three birds, a peck to the red circle was correct for the first 40 trials, and a peck to the green circle was correct for the latter 40 trials; these contingencies were reversed for the other two subjects.
+Pecks from the first 1-s of stimulus presentation were disregarded in order to minimize incidental responding before the stimulus could reasonably be processed (e.g., wing touches); after removing these data, reaction times for both reinforced and non-reinforced ‘go’ responses averaged approximately 1250 ms. For three birds, a peck to the red circle was correct for the first 40 trials, and a peck to the green circle was correct for the latter 40 trials; these contingencies were reversed for the other two subjects.
 A single peck to the green or red circle led to the immediate removal of the stimulus: pecking the currently-correct stimulus was subsequently reinforced with 1-s access to food (measured from the time that the pigeon first tripped the photobeam in the hopper); if the pigeon pecked the currently-incorrect stimulus, the screen was blackened for 10-s (timeout) before the next trial.
 Either result was followed by a 3-s ITI, with the screen background lit grey, subsequently followed by a new trial.

 160-Trials Test.
 160-Trials testing was identical to baseline, except that there were 160 trials per session, with contingency reversals after trials 40, 80, and 120.
 The first 80 trials were indistinguishable from baseline training, and the subsequent 80 trials were identical except that they were presented immediately following completion of the first 80 trials.
-In effect, a 160-Trials session was two baseline sessions presented without a break between sessions.

 240-Trials Test.
 240-Trials testing was identical to 160-Trials testing, except that there were 240 trials per session, with contingency reversals after Trials 40, 80, 120, 160, and 200.
 The first 160 trials were indistinguishable from 160-Trials, and the subsequent 80 trials were identical to baseline except that they were presented immediately following completion of the first 160 trials.
-In effect, a 240-Trials session was three baseline sessions presented without a break between sessions.

 Analysis.
 Analyses used data from the last 25 sessions of the initial baseline condition, to remove early training effects.
+The first 25 sessions of baseline training are provided in the Supplemental Materials as Figure A. Trials on which S1 or S2 were presented were pooled and averaged across sessions.
 All 25 sessions of each phase of testing data were used, except where noted otherwise.

 Results and Discussion